galaxyproject/galaxy-charts/docs/content/xml-framework.md

 ## Populating the Script Template

-Galaxy Charts leverages its minimal JavaScript-based visualization interface, which can be used independently of the Galaxy Charts Vue package and is compatible with any JavaScript framework.
-To understand how the framework works, let’s examine the interface:
+Galaxy Charts includes a minimal JavaScript-based visualization interface called the script endpoint.
+While the Galaxy Charts Vue package builds on this foundation, the script endpoint can be used independently and is compatible with any JavaScript framework.
+To understand how the core framework works, let’s examine this interface.

 ```html
 <html>